Refine your search

 Requirements for doctoral dissertation

-• In special cases, a doctoral dissertation of two articles that meet the criteria can be accepted, in which case both articles must have been approved for publication.
+• In special cases, a doctoral dissertation of two (2) articles that meet the criteria can be accepted, in which case both articles must have been published or approved for publication.

-• The doctoral candidate must be the main author in at least two of the articles (doctoral study rights after 1.8.2021).
-In the doctoral dissertation, the doctoral candidate must write a clarification on their part in each of the joint publications.
+• The doctoral candidate must be the first author or main author of at least two (2) articles.
+A shared first authorship is interpreted as first authorship.
+In addition, the doctoral candidate must write a clarification on their contribution to co-authored articles in their dissertation.

 The Faculty has described the competence of doctoral researcher supervisors, preliminary examiners, examiners, opponent and custos as follows.